ALILODHI-cloud/Market-Notes/post_6/body.md

 ## Conclusion

-The exposores borne by long-dispersion can differ markedly based on the relative weighting of single-stock vs index legs.
+The exposures borne by long-dispersion can differ markedly based on the relative weighting of single-stock vs index legs.

 **Ali Lodhi**